 Generally, FinCEAL Plus BRIDGES will not fund 100% of the total costs but requires applicants to have partial support from their home institution or other supplemental external funding.
 Applications for 100% of the total costs need to be well justified.
 Exceptions can be made especially in the case of PhD students.
 Applicants will be required to declare other funding granted or applied for the same activity.

 5.1.
 How and when to apply

 Applications can be sent in at any time, but applicants are advised to apply for funding at least 2 months before their planned activity.
 All funded activities must take place between April 1st, 2019 and December 31st, 2019.
 Funding for activities outside of this period cannot be applied for.
 The Call can be closed at any time when all the designated funds have been committed.
 Applications are submitted by completing an online application form specific for each grant modality.
-Please note that applications are not processed during holiday periods.
+Please note that applications are not processed during in July!
+All applications sent in July will be evaluated at the end of August.
 The application forms can be accessed through the following links: